MohammedNaderAlGhussin/reactQuery/README.md

 ---

-Absolutely — here is a **complete new section** you can add to your README, called:

 # 🔍 **React Query Deep Dive: Core Concepts Explained**

 It includes **invalidateQueries**, **useMutation**, **useQuery**, **queryClient**, **caching**, **refetching**, **staleTime**, **enabled**, and **query keys** — each with clear explanations and code examples directly from your project.